rebelsky/sams-assorted-musings-reflections/microaggressions.md

 ---

-[1] Toby would probably note that I should also say "cisgender".
+[1] Toby would probably note that I should also say that I'm cisgender.

 [2] Technically, I'm obese.